-- (1) Incorporated under the laws of the Republic of Liberia. - $\hbox{(2)} \quad \hbox{Incorporated under the laws of the Republic of the Marshall Islands}.$ - (3) Gloverthree owned the Panamax class vessel Kypros Unity which was sold in March 2016.
-Refer to Notes 3 and 17. - (4) Staloudi owned the post-Panamax class vessel Stalo which was sold in March 2016.
-Refer to Notes 3 and 17. - (5) Gloverseven had contracted to acquire the Panamax class newbuild vessel with Hull No. 835.
-The contract was novated in October 2016.
-Refer to Note 3. - (6) Shikokuennia had contracted to acquire the post-Panamax class newbuild vessel with Hull No. 1718.
-The contract was novated in February 2016.
-Refer to Note 3.
-Shikokuennia subsequently acquired the secondhand Capesize class vessel Mount Troodos in August 2018. - (7) On July 29, 2016, the Shipsales Contract relating to Hull No. 1552, initially contracted by Kyotofriendo Two, was novated to Pinewood.
-Under an agreement with an unaffiliated third party, upon delivery of the vessel, named Pedhoulas Cedrus, to Pinewood in June 2018, 100 shares of Series A Preferred Stock of Pinewood were issued to the unaffiliated third party for proceeds in the equivalent of \$16.875 which were used to finance part of the cost of such vessel.
+(1) Incorporated under the laws of the Republic of Liberia.

+(2) Incorporated under the laws of the Republic of the Marshall Islands.

+(3) On July 29, 2016, the Shipsales Contract relating to Hull No. 1552, initially contracted by Kyotofriendo Two, was novated to Pinewood.
+Under an agreement with an unaffiliated third party, upon delivery of the vessel, named Pedhoulas Cedrus, to Pinewood in June 2018, 100 shares of Series A Preferred Stock of Pinewood were issued to the unaffiliated third party for proceeds in the equivalent of \$16,875 at the time of issuance, which were used to finance part of the cost of such vessel.
 Such shares have preference over shares of common stock of Pinewood with respect to distributions by, and liquidation of, Pinewood.
-Furthermore, under this agreement, Pinewood agreed to (i) pay its own expenses out of its own funds, (ii) keep its assets and funds separate from the assets and funds of the Company, (iii) refrain from holding its assets and/or creditworthiness as being available to satisfy any of the obligations of the Company and (iv) take, or refrain from taking, certain other actions designed to ensure that the assets of Pinewood are not available to creditors of Safe Bulkers or its other subsidiaries. - (8) Kyotofriendo One had contracted to acquire the Kamsarmax class newbuild vessel with Hull No. 1551, which upon her delivery from the shipyard in January 2017 was sold.
-Refer to Notes 3 and 17. - (9) Estimated completion date for newbuild vessel as of December 31, 2018.
+Furthermore, under this agreement, Pinewood agreed to (i) pay its own expenses out of its own funds, (ii) keep its assets and funds soft the Company, (iii) refrain from holding its assets and/or creditworthiness as being available to satisfy any of the obligations of the Company and (iv) take, or refrain from taking, certain other actions designed to ensure that the assets of Pinewood are not available to creditors of Safe Bulkers or its other subsidiaries.

+(4) Kyotofriendo One had contracted to acquire the Kamsarmax class newbuild vessel with Hull No. 1551, which upon her delivery from the shipyard in January 2017 was sold.
+Refer to Notes 3 and 17.

+(5) Estimated completion date for newbuild vessel as of December 31, 2019.

-For the years ended December 31, 2016, 2017 and 2018, the following charterers individually accounted for more than 10% of the Company's time charter, voyage charter and ballast bonus revenues as follows:
+For the years ended December 31, 2017, 2018 and 2019, the following charterers individually accounted for more than 10% of the Company's time charter, voyage charter and ballast bonus revenues as follows:

-December 31,
+D ecember 31,

-2016 2017 2018
+2017 2018 2019

-Glencore Agriculture B.V 10.05% -% 14.73%
+Glencore Agriculture B.V -% 14.73% 21.03%

-Bunge S.A. -% 12.72% 13.76%
+Bunge S.A.
+12.72% 13.76% 10.37%

-Global Chartering Ltd 12.49% -% -%